hopsoft/knockout_app/README.md

 > My beef with Knockout is its declarative approach, which I find somewhat offensive for modern web development.

-## Introducing a less obtrusive binding provider
+## Introducing a less obtrusive approach

-Luckily the Knockout team saw fit to support extending the framework with 3rd party binding providers.
+**Update:** This project was originally a [Knockout binding provider](http://www.knockmeout.net/2011/09/ko-13-preview-part-2-custom-binding.html), but has since transitioned to simple helper methods which can help keep your markup clean.

-This means relief can be found for those who cringe upon seeing markup like this.
+Relief can be found for those who cringe upon seeing markup like this.

 ```html
 <span data-bind="text: name, css: { admin: isAdmin() }"></span>